 People in Osaka walk fast.
 The average speed is 1.6 meters per second, which is the fastest in Japan as well as in the world.

 Unlike other Japanese dialects, the Osaka dialect is said to have an accent even in one-syllable words, i.e., the same syllable can be pronounced with different tones to create different meanings.

 ●People in Osaka like to bargain when they buy.

 In Osaka, people enjoy saying things like, “I bought this really cheap.”
 If someone says that to you, it is proper to ask, “Oh, how much did you pay?”

-●In Osaka parking lot is called “Motor Pool” which would never be understood elsewhere in Japan.
+●In Osaka, a parking lot is called a “motor pool,” which would not be understood elsewhere in Japan.

-●Olfa, the company who invented cutter knife is located in Osaka.
+●Olfa, the company that invented the cutter knife, is located in Osaka.

-●The world’s first capsule hotel was in Osaka and they started business in 1979.
+●The world’s first capsule hotel was located in Osaka; they started business in 1979.

-●Some of well-known companies that were started in Osaka include Panasonic, Mitsubishi Group, Daihatsu, Konami, Suntory and Kubota.
+●Some well-known companies that began in Osaka are Panasonic, Mitsubishi Group, Daihatsu, Konami, Suntory, and Kubota.